michelesr/thesis/src/ci.md

 - a daily complete build of the projects has to be performed in order to assure the correctness of the software

-- the environment used for the build inside has to be similar to the environment used in production
+- the environment used for the build has to be similar to the environment used in production

 The implementation will cover those aspect.